MP Estate Planning UK

 Setting up an offshore trust involves several key steps:

-3. Draft the Trust Deed: Prepare a trust deed that outlines the terms of the trust, including the powers of the trustee, the beneficiaries, and the settlor’s intentions.
+4. Draft the Trust Deed: The trust deed is the founding document that sets out the terms of the trust, including the powers of the trustees, the class of beneficiaries, the governing law, and the settlor’s intentions.
+This should be drafted by a specialist solicitor in the chosen jurisdiction, in coordination with your UK advisers.

 A serene tropical beach at sunset, with a grand offshore estate in the distance.
 The foreground features palm trees swaying gently in the warm breeze, their shadows dancing across the fine white sand.
 In the middle ground, an elegant mansion sits atop a rocky cliff, its gleaming marble facade reflecting the warm orange glow of the setting sun.
 The background is a hazy horizon, where the ocean meets the sky in a breathtaking display of color.
 Soft, diffused lighting illuminates the scene, creating a sense of tranquility and seclusion.
 A perfect haven to safeguard one's family's inheritance from taxes.